-A cover letter (also known as an application letter or motivational letter) is a document which explains why you're sending in the resume and adds extra information.
-It used to literally serve as a cover for a resume (in a time when people still used paper and hunted mammoths).
+A letter like this used to serve as a cover for a resume (in a time when people still used paper and hunted mammoths.)

 All great cover letters have something in common: they’re based on a proven, effective template.
 Here’s what I mean:

 Meet Jane, the candidate who wrote the cover letter above.
 She’s applying for a digital marketing manager position with a pharmaceutical company, XYZ Corp.
-The company is planning to launch a new flagship website.
+According to the job description, the company is planning to launch a new flagship website.

-Jane’s experience and knowledge make her a perfect candidate for this role.
+Jane’s experience and knowledge make her a great fit for this role.
 The purpose of her cover letter is to prove that she’ll be able to replicate her past success in the new position.